satsie/trybitcoin/README.md

 This tutorial asks the user to write JavaScript and it executes the raw input using the [`eval()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval) command.
 Allowing a user to run arbitrary code is never a good idea.
 Use at your own risk!

+Along those lines, the code in this project is for educational purposes only.
+Using any of this code for production, particulary anything that involves cryptographic operations, is not advised.

 ## Installing

 You will need Node (>= 0.9) and npm.